rhpandit11/Data-Theory/spark/interview.md

 * Table name,
 * User and Password.

-JDBC is a Java standard to connect to any database as long as you provide the right JDBC connector jar in the classpath and provide a JDBC  driver using the JDBC API
+JDBC (Java Database Connectivity) is an API (Application Programming Interface) that enables Java applications to interact with databases.
+It provides a standard way for Java applications to connect to various types of databases (such as MySQL, Oracle, PostgreSQL, SQL Server, etc.)

 * Initialize Spark Session